Hans-Randy/EcoRouteMobile/README.md

 7.  **Offline Support & Caching**: Implement caching strategies for frequently accessed routes or map tiles to improve performance and provide limited offline functionality (e.g., using AsyncStorage or a local database like SQLite).

-8.  **Testing**: Introduce comprehensive testing, including unit tests (Jest, React Testing Library) for components and services, integration tests for navigation and data flow, and end-to-end tests (Appium, Detox) to ensure overall application stability.
+8.  **Testing**: Expand testing coverage.
+Current unit tests (Jest) for services and utilities should be maintained and augmented.
+Introduce component testing (React Native Testing Library) for UI elements and user interactions, integration tests for navigation and data flow, and end-to-end tests (Appium, Detox) to ensure overall application stability.

 9.  **CI/CD & Deployment**: Set up a Continuous Integration/Continuous Deployment (CI/CD) pipeline (e.g., using GitHub Actions, GitLab CI, or EAS Build/Submit) for automated testing, building, and deploying to app stores (Google Play Store, Apple App Store).